Wall Relief no. 1 (1955)

 Henry Moore

-Henry Moore was born in 1898 in Castleford, England.
-He decided at the age of eleven that he would become a sculptor, but his parents insisted he train to be a teacher.
+Henry Moore (Castleford, 1898 – Much Hadham, 1986) decided at the age of eleven that he would become a sculptor, but his parents insisted he would train to be a teacher.
 He started teaching in 1916.
-As soon as he turned eighteen in 1917 he was called up to serve in the First World War.
+As soon as he turned eighteen in 1917, he was called up to serve in the First World War.
 After the war he received a grant to study sculpture at Leeds School of Art.
 In 1921 he moved to London to continue his studies at the Royal College of Art in London.
 During his visits to the British Museum he familiarised himself with pre-Columbian, Egyptian and African sculpture.

 In 1924 he spent six months in Italy.
 Upon his return he became a lecturer in sculpture at the Royal College of Art.
 His career as a sculptor began in earnest in 1928, and in 1929 he made his first reclining figure, which contains many of the formal and compositional properties that were determine his entire oeuvre.
 In the years that followed he experimented with various materials, exploring the relationship between open and closed forms and curved masses.